 If you want to avoid costly litigation and maintain a respectful relationship with your soon-to-be ex-spouse, you might consider a collaborative divorce.
 As an innovative and increasingly preferred method of handling family law matters, the collaborative divorce process is interest-based, focused on the agreement, and encouraging flexible solutions.

-In a contested divorce, litigation in Court is necessary to come to solutions regarding asset and property division, custody, and other divorce issues.
-This often involves adversarial approaches and inflexible positions, creating tension and adding to divorce's already harrowing process.
-With collaborative divorce, you will avoid the destruction traditional litigation can cause and facilitate resolutions with your spouse rather than against them.
+In a contested divorce, litigation in court is necessary to come to solutions regarding asset and property division, custody, and other divorce issues.
+This often involves adversarial approaches and inflexible positions, creating tension and adding to the already harrowing process of divorce.
+With collaborative divorce, you will avoid the destruction traditional litigation can cause and facilitate resolutions with your spouse, rather than against them.
 You will also spend much more of your hard-earned money on a litigated divorce versus a collaborative one.

 The Benefits of Collaborative Divorce

 Perhaps the best benefit of a collaborative divorce is that the clients themselves craft the terms of their divorce, rather than having a judge, jury, or other third party decide the outcome for them.
-This allows for more flexible solutions and evading the feelings of ill will, and disdain traditional litigation can cause.
+This allows for more flexible solutions, as well as evading the feelings of ill will and disdain traditional litigation can cause.